20 Employee Engagement Ideas

 Creating a hybrid environment can be beneficial even if you don’t want to become entirely remote.
 Besides reducing your company’s overhead costs, it can also make your employees more engaged and productive.

-Suggestion boxes give employees the chance to propose improvements to their workplace.
-It can be as simple as suggesting a new coffee machine or more serious like recommending the company change its values statement.
+Suggestion boxes, both physical and virtual, give employees the chance to propose improvements to their workplace.
+It can be as simple as suggesting a new coffee machine or something more serious, like recommending the company change its values statement.

 What matters most is that employees feel comfortable making these suggestions.
 The best way to do that is through anonymity.
 Whether you have a physical box or an electronic one, make sure employees know their suggestions are completely anonymous so you can get true and accurate feedback.